karx/karx.github.io/ESP/README.md

 # ESP
-ESP8266 and ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.
+ESP8266 and ESP32 is a series of low-cost, low-power system-on-chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.

 created and developed by Espressif Systems, a Shanghai-based Chinese company
 ![ESP32](https://www.espressif.com/sites/default/files/modules/esp32-wroom-32-01-s.png)